CERTCC/CERT-Guide-to-CVD/docs/topics/phases/deployment.md

     stakeholders are able to apply patches," our experience indicates that it is impractical to privately notify all affected stakeholders without public disclosure.
-Thus, public disclosure is usually the best practice to inform affected parties---including end users---who may need to take action in order to apply patches to their software and devices.
+Thus, public disclosure is usually the best practice to inform affected parties&mdash;including end users&mdash;who may need to take action in order to apply patches to their software and devices.

     The committees' letter correctly points out that the deployers' need to